Promotion of Health Management

 Exercise promotion initiatives

-In addition to organizing walking events, relay races, and other events to promote exercise, we provide opportunities and environments for exercise, such as encouraging employees to do radio calisthenics before starting work as part of their daily exercise routine and providing exercise facilities on company property.
+With specific events such as internal relay races and other events to promote exercise, we provide opportunities and environments for exercise, such as encouraging employees to do radio calisthenics before starting work as part of their daily exercise routine and subsidizing exercise fees, such as for sports facility usage.

 In addition, since FY2022, we have been conducting fitness assessments and health seminars for employees over the age of 50 to help them become aware of their physical fitness and maintain and strengthen their bodies, as well as company health events for all employees to raise awareness of the importance of exercise and create opportunities to change their awareness and behavior.